 McCleskey’s connections stretch even deeper.

 In early August of 2011, Dan Mourning met twice with Tom Tinnin– and asked him to “chair and organize a review committee of the downs RFPs.”
-(Tinnin is one of the good government Republicans who famously refused to be cowed by Martinez standing behind her high backed chair —when she threatened him for raising concerns about the Downs deal)
+(Tinnin is one of the good government Republicans who famously refused to be cowed by Martinez standing behind her high backed chair (link to article) —when she threatened him for raising concerns about the Downs deal)

 On August 12, 2011, Tinnin’s assistant emailed Mourning a list of names and their contact information.
 According to Tinnin, the people on the list formed a “good group with lots of institutional knowledge.”